 I know I have certain behavior patterns and tendencies I fall into.
 More importantly I know I tend to gravitate towards certain types of people; people who fall into specific patterns and personalities.

 Some of those behavior patterns (mine and others) are NOT healthy.

 But fall into them, I do.
 Why?
 Because they are familiar.
 You see even if we’re adept enough to recognize a destructive pattern, we often are still drawn to that pattern because it’s familiar.
 Thus the child of a smoker who watched a loved one get cancer often takes up smoking themselves.

 There is comfort in familiar behavior patterns even if the familiar is damaging.

-How do behavior patterns get ingrained in us?
+How do self-destructive behavior patterns get ingrained in us?

 Many who set New Year’s Resolutions to lose weight or take on other new goals/choices often fail.
 They fail because they lack the discipline to repeat the new task enough until it becomes habit.

 Many of our less desirable behavior patterns got formed at a young age.
 We watched our parents drink too much, smoke, yell to get what they want or over-eat to combat stress.